iceddev/iceddev.github.io/markdown/2014-12-05-remotebots-cutting-the-cord-with-remote-io.md

 ![IO Plugins](images/ioplugins.png)

-Now we just need to come up with a common message format so we can have lots of messages to lots of robots around the world.
+Now we just need to come up with a common message format so we can send lots of messages to lots of robots around the world.

 Waitaminute...